OGBlackDiamond/Tetris/TetPy/README.md

 # Tetris - in Python
 This a command line interpretation of Tetris running on Python.
-501 lines of awesome.
 <br /> <br />
 To install all dependencies (at the time of writing this, there is only one), run the following command: <br />
 ```